Ideal World: History

 On 23 April 2004, Ideal World began broadcasting on Freeview on Channel 22, a position it retained until 19 January 2022 when the channel traded places with another shopping TV channel, 'TJC', moving in the process to Channel 50.
 A week later, a Freeview re-shuffle moved the channel to number 51 on the EPG.

 Jewellery Vault, a falling-auction style jewellery channel was launched on 1 July 2005 broadcasting live 5pm-1am and subsequently closed in July 2006 due to it not covering its operating costs.

 On 3 March 2010, Ideal World 2 was renamed Ideal Extra and Ideal World 3 was renamed Ideal & More.
 On the same day, Ideal Extra launched on Freeview.

 In 2011, the company was delisted from the AIM stock market, after acquisition by Village Ventures' investment fund, Inflexion Private Equity.
 The company was subsequently sold to The Blackstone Group, in 2015.

 In May 2013, Ideal World became the subject of a BBC Watchdog investigation after viewer complaints about non-delivery of goods and allegedly poor quality of some products.
 Customers also alleged that complaints to Ideal World customer services either went unanswered or were not satisfactory.
 The Watchdog investigation followed claims by the Daily Mirror online that complaints about Ideal World submitted to its blog had "passed the 100 mark".

 Ideal World was acquired by Aurelius Group, in July 2018, Aurelius originally owned Bid shopping and its subsidiary, Bid tv, between 2009 and 2013.

 Ideal World on ITV and STV

 On 1 August 2019, Ideal World and Create and Craft started to simulcast live broadcasts on ITV (and UTV) between midnight or thereafter until 3am, replacing Jackpot247.
-In September 2021, Ideal World started simulcasting on STV at the same time as ITV, meaning Ideal World is now broadcast nightly across the whole ITV network for the first time.
+In September 2021, Ideal World started simulcasting on STV at the same time as ITV, meaning Ideal World was broadcast nightly across the whole ITV network for the first time.